-In recent months, many businesses have reported difficulties in recruiting staff, in perhaps an unexpected development of a pandemic year when economies were braced for higher unemployment as a result of the volatile economic climate.
+In recent months, many businesses have reported a labour shortage and difficulties in recruiting staff, in perhaps an unexpected development of a pandemic year when economies were braced for higher unemployment as a result of the volatile economic climate.

 We are still operating inside the Covid bubble where it is difficult to predict with any certainty or scope but it’s a reality that many businesses in the UK and at global level are currently struggling with finding and onboarding staff.
 We’ve brought together a number of Progeny’s advisers to outline the effect this is having on their sectors and clients.

 Considering the recruitment picture, Rebecca Dixon, Head of HR said:

 “We’re finding that many employers are looking to recruit.
 This isn’t necessarily the scenario we expected to see playing out this year.
 We expected the majority of businesses to be scaling back, cutting their cloth according to reduced means and consolidating their position until the storm passed.
 However, many sectors have witnessed a strong demand for new employees.
 Brexit has likely played a part in this as well as the sharp increase in online spending resulting from lockdown, which has created opportunities in associated job roles.